vxiiivifm/Red-Cyber/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available_, in addition to restricting _traffic_ to the network.
-- _TODO: What aspect of security do load balancers protect?
+- _What aspect of security do load balancers protect?
+A load balancer defends an organization against distributed denial-of-service (DDoS) attacks._
+- _What is the advantage of a jump box?
 The advantage of a Jump Box is it focuses traffic through a single node.
 In turn, by securing and monitoring this single node, it is much easier than securing and monitoring each individual VM behind the gateway._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _machine_ and system _file_.
 - _Filebeat helps generate and organize log files to send to Logstash and Elasticsearch.
 Specifically, it logs information about the file system, including which files have changed and when._